exercism/go/exercises/concept/expenses/.docs/hints.md

 ## 3. Category expenses in period

-- Implement filter predicate `func byCategory(string) func(Record) bool` that takes category and returns a predicate function.
-The predicate function returns `true` when Record.Category matches provided category.
+- Similarly to filtering records by period, the records can be filtered by category.
+Implement a new functino that takes category as a parameter and returns `func(Record) bool`.
+- Use `Records.Filter` to select expenses in category.
+- Reuse `Total` to calculate category expenses.

 [sort-pkg]: https://pkg.go.dev/sort
 [sort-example]: https://gobyexample.com/sorting-by-functions